 Click hereto read a scanned jpg copy of the letter from Chairman David which accompanied our submission.
-You may wish to forward this to your contacts as it succinctly highlights our endeavours.

 Amongst the multitude of items currently held at Sherborne Museum there are a number of documents relating to the Friends of the Yeatman Hospital